Skip to main content

 When you are able to move, move slowly from one position to the next.
 Wait a few minutes between each step (laying to sitting, then sitting to standing).

 You may need to see a doctor or go to the ER.
-If you have recently fainted, do not drive yourself to the ER or to an urgent care without your doctor’s permission.
+If you have recently fainted, do not drive yourself to the ER or to urgent care without your doctor’s permission.

 You may not remember what was happening just before you fainted or immediately after you awakened.
 Talk to anyone who may have seen you faint to find out what they noticed just before, during, and after the event.
 That information can help your doctor figure out the underlying cause.